Parenthood

 Many wise individuals have shared their insights on the love parents have for their children.

-For instance, Henry Ward Beecher once said, “We never know the love of a parent till we become parents ourselves.”
+Henry Ward Beecher once said, “We never know the love of a parent till we become parents ourselves.”

 This speaks to the deep, often unexpected emotions that arise when you step into the role of a parent.